-The conference will look at how developments in technology could enable education and training to boost growth and transform the lives and prospects of the next generation of Africans.
+The conference will look at how technology developments could enable education and training to boost growth and transform the lives and prospects of the next generation of Africans.

 “The change is already happening.
-Technology is helping people to learn new skills and in many sectors, such as farming, it is beginning to make a huge difference.
+Technology helps people learn new skills, and in many sectors, such as farming, it is beginning to make a huge difference.
 Technology-assisted learning has begun to make a significant contribution to economic growth in many countries.

-The pace of change is only going to quicken over the next decade and the effect will be astonishing.
+The pace of change will only quicken over the next decade, and the effect will be astonishing.
 We really are going to see a new Africa, a transformed Africa.

-“Education is at the heart of this change. eLearning Africa this year is all about a vision of Africa’s future and how we can make it happen.
-The African Union has set out its 2063 Vision but how can we turn it into reality?
-At the conference, we’ll be looking at what’s going on in both education and technology and how these developments can contribute to positive change and growth.
-It’ll be a very practical conference, featuring hundreds of presentations, proposals, products and solutions from experts and investors from all over the world.”
+“Education is at the heart of this change.
+This year’s eLearning Africa is all about a vision of Africa’s future and how we can make it happen.
+The African Union has set out its 2063 Vision, but how can we turn it into reality?
+At the conference, we’ll be looking at what’s going on in education and technology and how these developments can contribute to positive change and growth.
+It’ll be an efficient conference, featuring hundreds of presentations, proposals, products, and solutions from experts and investors from all over the world.”

-Themes up for discussion at the conference include the workplace skills of the future; changes in the nature and ownership of learning; improving access and creating new opportunities for students, teachers and trainers; innovation, emerging technologies; higher and further education; and the shape of African education institutions in the future.
+Themes up for discussion at the conference include the workplace skills of the future; changes in the nature and ownership of learning; improving access and creating new opportunities for students, teachers, and trainers; innovation, emerging technologies; higher and further education; and the shape of African educational institutions in the future.

 About eLearning Africa

 eLearning Africa is the continent’s largest conference on technology-assisted learning and training.
-It is accompanied a special Ministerial Round Table, at which education, technology and communications ministers discuss developments in education and future priorities.
+It is accompanied by a special Ministerial Round Table, at which education, technology, and communications ministers discuss developments in education and future priorities.